jiw324/AISurveyPaperProject/README.md

 ## 🔬 Research Questions

 1. Can transformers detect prompt injections effectively?
-2. How do different architectures compare?
+2. Which attack types are hardest (multiclass view)?
-3. What linguistic features do models learn?
+3. How to avoid inflated results from easy synthetic data?
-4. What components are critical (ablation studies)?
+4. What components are critical (ablation plan in paper)?

-See `paper/main.tex` for complete research paper.
+See `paper/main.tex` for the complete research paper.

 ---